Terry’s Professional Background

 Making a Difference

-One of Terry Newmyer’s greatest passions lies in serving others through philanthropy.
+Beyond his work at Strategies Now, one of Terry Newmyer’s greatest passions lies in serving others through philanthropy.
 Through being involved in philanthropic organizations and fundraising events, Terry has contributed to campaigns that have totaled $250 million over the years.
 His current position at Strategies Now Inc. allows him to help those in the position to contribute to philanthropic causes and Terry encourages those who want to see philanthropic growth.

 Terry’s involvement with philanthropy has allowed him to see first hand the generosity of individuals and organizations.